-Restrictions or not - we test the travel experience in Southern Europe is written by Alberte Munch Ekstrand.
+Restrictions or not - we test the travel experience in Southern Europe is written by Albert Munch Ekstrand.

 A trip to holiday Europe under restrictions

 The summer holidays are approaching, and and we see that the restrictions in the travel area are gradually changing or disappearing.
 And the urge to travel - yes, for us it is greater than ever.
 But how is that travel under corona restrictions?
 The editors have left to test holiday Europe.

 A trip during a pandemic requires a bit more preparation than otherwise.
 Even for travel nerds like us, it can be hard to find head and tail in the various rules and restrictions, but it is definitely not impossible.
 First, we had to figure out which ones countries that are ready for Danish tourists without requirement of quarantine upon entry, curfew or the like.

 The choice fell on Greece, because here we could start the holiday as soon as we landed, with restaurant visits and everything that belongs to a good holiday.
 Danish tourists are welcome in Greece, as long as you could present a negative PCR test, which is a maximum of 72 hours old, or a valid vaccination passport upon entry.

 In addition, we had to fill one form to the Greek authorities before departure, where we stated, among other things, how we came to the country and where we were to live.
 Then we were sent a QR code, which we had to show in Athens airport.

 Coronatest and a slight sweat on the upper lip

 Two days before the trip, we had all booked time for a PCR test, and crossed our fingers that they came back negative.
 They did.
 Then we were ready for departure.
 And yet.
 For one from the editorial staff had also taken a quick test, and because it had been taken after the PCR test, the corona passport for the accessing PCR test did not appear.
 The passport instead showed the result of the quick test.